tffdev/Luanne/README.md

 # Luanne
 An ultra-minimal neural network library.
 If you can vectorise your data, you can make machines learn anything!

+# NOTE
+A recent large-scale refactor has left some significant logical errors.
+I'll be working on fixing this, but it will take a while.

 ## Dependencies:
 * luafilesystem `sudo luarocks install luafilesystem`